Ever heard of “fun learning”? You will get a better idea about it when you step into the world of learning management systems (LMS).

 User and Group Management for Ease of Administration

-Some LMSs allow you to sort learners into groups by department, role, or location.
+Some LMS allow you to sort learners into groups by department, role, or location.
 Besides, you can appoint group admins to manage each bunch.

 This streamlines user management and course assignments.